Store Kannikestræde 15: Architecture

 The building is constructed with three storeys over a walk-out basement.
 It has a seven-bays-long facade towards Store Kannikestræde, a four-bays-long facade towards Lille Kannikestræde and a chamfered corner.
 The plastered, white-painted facade features a belt course above the ground floor, wide corner lesenes and a modillioned cornice.
 It is finished with shadow joints on the ground floor and on the lesenes in the full height of the building.
 The arched main entrance in Store Kannikestræde is accented with a Neoclassical portal, with pilasters and a dentillated triangular pediment.
 The architrave features a gilded relief portrait of Peter Faber en profile, flanked by his first and last name in gilded lettering.
 The pitched, red tile roof features a number of dormer windows towards both streets.
 The roof ridge is pierced by three chimneys, one of them at the fire wall towards Store Kannikestræde 13.

 Today

-Yje building is today owned by E/F Store Kannikestræde 15.
+The building is today owned by E/F Store Kannikestræde 15.
 Det Lille Apotek, a traditional Danish restaurant, has existed since at least 1940.
-The building contains a five-room apartment to the right and a thre-room apartment to the left on each of the upper floors.
+The building contains a five-room apartment to the right and a three-room apartment to the left on each of the upper floors.